 There are some mistakes that you should avoid making when you look to sell your structured settlement payments, to make sure you don’t regret your decision.
 First of all, even though the situation is probably an emergency—after all, why would you sell your future payments if you didn’t need to?—you shouldn’t rush into the transaction without first thinking about what you are doing and about what are your options.

 If you are looking to get settlement cash you should choose a company that has a good reputation to work with, and you should understand exactly what you’re getting.
-You should choose a company that has a good reputation, and you should understand exactly what you’re getting.
 Too many people just sign on the dotted line and hope for the best—don’t be one of them.
 Find out what all the details are: what payments you’re selling, how much money you’re getting them for, what the fees and charges will be, and when that money is going to get to you.
 Don’t be afraid to ask questions; DRB Capital is happy to answer them for you.
 Another thing to make sure of is that you’re getting the right amount of money.
 It can be tempting to take out more money than you have to—after all, once you open that account up, you can probably think of a few more things you’d like to have or do, and that’s natural.

 But once you’ve sold your future payments to get structured settlement cash, you’re not going to get those payments down the line; so it’s a good idea to stick with just the amount that you need for the unexpected costs you’re facing.
 You can always come back to DRB Capital later if more emergencies happen, provided you’ve still got future payments—but once you spend the money, it’s gone.
 If it’s at all possible to wait, take the money you’re getting from selling your structured settlement payments and put it in the bank for a day or two to “cool down.“ If it’s burning a hole in your pocket, so to speak, you’re not going to make the best choices.